kiwisincebirth/TRS-80-MODEL-1-K/README.md

 - Overall modernisation, including full GND planes, decoupling capacitors, silkscreen.
 - A prototyping area is provided on the board, for user provided enhancements.

-### What is provided:
+See the separate [Features](./FEATURES.md) for the overall design and full list of features

+## Building

+See the separate [Builders Guide](/BUILDING.md) for complete technical documentation

+Included with this project are:
 - All required materials and guides to order and assemble this project.
 - A [FreHD board](/frehd/README.md) that can be connected directly to the mainboard, and installed internally.
 - A selection of [Font Files](/fonts/README.md) for use with this project.
 - A selection of [ROM Images](/roms/README.md) for use with this project.

-## Design & Features

-See the separate [Features](./FEATURES.md) for the overall design and full list of features

 ## Status / Future

 See the separate [Status and Future](/STATUS.md) which provides a mini update blog for this project

-## Building

-See the separate [Builders Guide](/BUILDING.md) for complete technical documentation

 ## Credits